ZoneMinder/zoneminder/README.txt

-There  are  a  small number of camera setups  that  ZoneMinder knows  about  and  which can be accessed by  clicking  on  the `Presets' link.
+There  are  a  small number of camera setups  that  ZoneMinder knows  about  and  which can be accessed by  clicking  on  the 'Presets' link.
 Selecting one of the presets will fill in  the monitor  configuration with appropriate values  but  you  will still need to enter others and confirm the preset settings.

 The  options are divided into a set of tabs to make it  easier to  edit.
-You do not have to `save' to change to different tab so  you  can  make all the changes you require and then  click `Save'  at the end.
+You do not have to 'save' to change to different tab so  you  can  make all the changes you require and then  click 'Save'  at the end.
 The individual option are explained  in  a little more detail below,

-`Monitor' Tab
+'Monitor' Tab
    Name  -  The name for your monitor.
 This should be made  up of  alphanumeric characters (a-z,A-Z,0-9)  and  hyphen  (-) and underscore(_) only.
 Whitespace is not allowed.